simonalbrecht/srf-meteo-exporter/README.md

 # SRF Meteo Exporter

-Prometheus Metrics exporter for the weather and forecast data provided by [SRF Meteo API](https://developer.srgssr.ch/api-catalog/srf-weather).
-It exposes the current weather data for the current hour, for the next 3 hours and for the current day.
+Prometheus Metrics exporter for the weather and forecast data provided by the [SRF Meteo API](https://developer.srgssr.ch/api-catalog/srf-weather).
+It exposes the weather data for the current hour, for the next 3 hours and for the current day.

 ![Grafana Dashboard](docs/grafana-dashboard.png)